-But some recipes, including those for making some white sauces and white stews & braises require a white chicken stock.
-Here the bones are gently simmered for a period of time giving the stock a milder flavor and lighter color than the brown chicken stock.
+But some recipes, including those for making white sauces, stews & braises, require white chicken stock.
+Here the bones are gently simmered for some time, giving the stock a milder flavor and lighter color than the brown chicken stock.

 What is a Sachet?

 A sachet is a small bag made of cloth or cheesecloth filled with various herbs and spices and used to add flavor to soup, stews, stocks, and sauces.
 The combination of herbs and spices can vary depending on your cooking but typically include bay leaves, peppercorns, parsley, and thyme.

 Fresh herbs and spices are better, but dried ones will do nicely if you don't have access to fresh ones.
 You can use kitchen string (I have a roll of kite string in our kitchen) to tie the bundle together or even tie the four corners to themselves.

 I have even seen these nifty disposable cloth bags you can buy at kitchen supply stores.

 - 5 pounds chicken pieces wings, backs and necks.
 (If you purchase whole chickens to cut up for a recipe, you can always remove these parts and freeze them until you have enough to make stock.)